pittcsc/pittcswiki/src/guides/career/resume-checklist.md

    - Keep the colors minimal (White, Black, Dark Blue)
    - No photos
 2. Place an expected graduation date.
-3. Emphasive the impact you make in your experience, not the responsibilities you had
+3. Emphasize the impact you make in your experience, not the responsibilities you had
    - Ex: Instead of "Helped customers shop" say "Generated $x in sales by helping customers with their purchases"
 4. Place the most recent experience at the top.
 5. Start each bullet with an [action verb](https://cdn.uconnectlabs.com/wp-content/uploads/sites/32/2016/01/Resume-2.png)